flyteorg/flyte/.github/PULL_REQUEST_TEMPLATE.md

 *TODO: Summarize tests added, integration tests run, or other steps you took to validate this change.
 Include (or link to) relevant test output or screenshots.*

 ## Rollout Plan (if applicable)
-*TODO: Describe any deployment or compatibility considerations for rolling out this change.
+*TODO: Describe any deployment or compatibility considerations for rolling out this change.*

+## Upstream Changes
+Should this change be upstreamed to OSS (flyteorg/flyte)?
+If so, please check this box for auditing.
+Note, this is the responsibility of each developer.
+See [this guide](https://unionai.atlassian.net/wiki/spaces/ENG/pages/447610883/Flyte+-+Union+Cloud+Development+Runbook/#When-are-versions-updated%3F).
+- [ ] To be upstreamed

 ## Jira Issue
 https://unionai.atlassian.net/browse/<project-number>